ManaviSolutions/b2uPanel-public/README.md

 ```
 ***@note -*** _The HTML element setup for b2uPanel is showing the absolute minimum required to set up a b2uPanel object._

 The only required parameter for initializing a b2uPanel element is the `data-plugin` argument.
-Almost all other parameters use a default value, or have no impact if not initialized.
+Almost all other parameters use a default value or have no impact if not initialized.
 The default settings for a b2uPanel object parameters are:
 * `data-mode` = "none"
 * `data-init` = false
 * `data-effect` = "replace"